4tronix/TestStuff/README.md

 miniBit.setUpdateMode(mbMode.Manual);
 miniBit.setUpdateMode(mbMode.Auto);

-// Select colour from separate Red, Green nd Blue values
+// Select colour from separate Red, Green and Blue values
 // Each of the Red, Green and Blue values can range from 0 to 255
 // This example produces a pale blue colour let myColour = minibit.convertRGB(50, 100, 200)